barrettcolin/barrettcolin.github.io/about.md

 title: About
 permalink: /about/
 ---
+My name is Colin Barrett.
+I am a software developer and this is my personal website.

 If you'd like to leave a message, you can find me on [twitter](http://twitter.com/barrettcolin) or [linkedin](http://www.linkedin.com/pub/colin-barrett/4/169/24b).
 I also comment on [Hacker News](http://news.ycombinator.com/threads?id=barrettcolin).

 ### Miscellany